Muddy flood

 It has been referred to 'muddy floods' since the 1980s.
 A similar designation appeared in French ('inondations boueuses') during the same period.

-Muddy flood generation
+Generation

 Muddy runoff is generated on agricultural land when the soil surface is exposed or sparsely covered by vegetation.
 Large quantities of run-off usually generated by heavy storms is needed to start such a flood.

-Muddy flood occurrence
+Occurrence

 Muddy floods have been observed in the entire European loess belt.
 Other affected areas include Normandy and Picardy (France), central Belgium and southern Limburg, the Netherlands.

 Muddy floods have also been observed in Slovakia and Poland.